ethereum-optimism/design-docs/plasma-mode.md

 Additionally, we take the following development-process requirement:
 - The op-node and specification repo does not need to be modified for each new DA Layer

-The largest challenge to this developement process requirement is that DA Providers have different ways of committing to data and semantics of challenges.
+The largest challenge to this development process requirement is that DA Providers have different ways of committing to data and semantics of challenges.
 We need to create a design that generically supports a broad set of DA Providers without heavy modification or forking of the OP Stack.

 ## High Level Overview of Plasma Mode

 Instead of posting data directly to L1, the batcher gives the data to a DA server which posts the data to a DA layer.
-The DA server returns a commiment to the data to the batcher & the batcher posts that commitment to L1.
+The DA server returns a commitment to the data to the batcher & the batcher posts that commitment to L1.
-The op-node performs derivation with the modification that when it finds a commiment on L1, it asks its DA server to get the data associated with the commitment.
+The op-node performs derivation with the modification that when it finds a commitment on L1, it asks its DA server to get the data associated with the commitment.
 Then the rest of the derivation pipeline functions as normal.
 Finalization is modified because a L2 block can only be finalized when the commitment that was used to derive it can no longer be challenged.
 Commitment finalization takes significantly longer in Plasma Mode because of the challenge period.